jeremy-rifkin/libassert/README.md

 This is not as helpful as it could be.

+Functionality other languages / their standard libraries provide:

 |                        | C/C++ | Rust | C# | Java | Python | JavaScript | This Library |
 |:--                     |:--:   |:--:  |:--:|:--:  |:--:    |:--:        |:--:|
 | Expression string      | ✔️   | ❌   | ❌ | ❌  | ❌    | ❌         | ✔️ |